Whitford (provincial electoral district)

-Whitford was a provincial electoral district in Alberta mandated to return a single member to the Legislative Assembly of Alberta from 1913 to 1940.
+Whitford was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1913 to 1940.

 History

 The Whitford electoral district was created in 1913 out of the southwest part of the Pakan district and the north part of Vegreville.

-In 1940 the district was split between Redwater, Willingdon and Vegreville.
+In 1940 the district was split between Redwater, Willingdon, and Vegreville.

 The district was named after the northwest town of Whitford, Alberta.